judebantony/cicd-github-action-example/README.md

 ![appscan](./doc/appScan.png)

 ### 6) Codacy - SAST  ###
+[Codacy](https://www.codacy.com) automatically analyzes your source code and identifies issues as you go, helping you develop software more efficiently with fewer issues down the line.
+Through static code review analysis, Codacy notifies you of security issues, code coverage, code duplication, and code complexity in every commit and pull request.

 Use the [Codacy](https://www.codacy.com) for SAST scan and upload the result to [github security](https://github.com/security) tab using sairf [OWASP](https://owasp.org/www-community/Source_Code_Analysis_Tools) format

 ```yaml